Loji/loji.github.io/_posts/2017-03-01-i3wm-config-generator-project-roadmap.md

 6. Changing "desktop" background
 7. Importing colors from existing config values

+Project source and preview is available on my [github](https://github.com/Loji/i3wm-config-generator).

 If you don't know what i3wm is head to [i3wm website](https://i3wm.org/) and [/r/unixporn](https://www.reddit.com/r/unixporn/search?q=i3&sort=top&restrict_sr=on&t=all)